Skip to main content

 Connect a USB device, such as a mouse, keyboard, or other devices, to either of these connectors.

-3 Locked button
+3 Lockdown button

 After pressing this button, the server will be in System Lockdown Mode for security and the security LED of the server will start blinking.
 See Front LEDs to identify the security LED status.
 The lockdown button will not respond if the button is pressed after the system has already entered BIOS Setup menu or OS.